 - You can use the numerical calculation function module of XLPack (or XLPack Lite) from your C/C++ program

 - The other programming languages which have the interface to C/C++ can also be used.
-The XLPack Lite wrapper (interface) programs for Python, Julia, C#, F#, VB.Net and Delphi are provided
+The XLPack Lite wrapper (interface) programs for Python, Julia, C#, F#, VB.Net and Pascal (Delphi or Free Pascal) are provided

 - The program developed by using XLPack API can run on the personal computers in which XLPack (or XLPack Lite) is installed

 XLPack API provides the internal interface in as-is condition.
 It has not been thoroughly tested under all conditions.
 Therefore, the function, performance, or reliability of this software are not guaranteed.
 And specifications are subject to change without notice.

 XLPack SDK can be downloaded from Download Page.

 SDK includes the necessary software to use API with programming languages C/C++, Python, Julia, .Net languages (C#, F#, VB.Net) and Pascal.
 Using interface programs included in SDK, it is possible to call XLPack/XLPack Lite from C/C++ and to call XLPack Lite from other languages.
 Example programs to use all functions of XLPack Lite are included, so that you can easily develop the application programs by referring those examples.